Riverina: Climate

-The Bureau of Meteorology classify the Riverina in the Hot Dry Zone (with cooler winters) climatic zone.
+The Bureau of Meteorology classifies the Riverina in the Hot Dry Zone (with cooler winters) climatic zone.
 Places in this zone can be very hot in the summer months while in the winter, nights can be considerably cold with cool to mild days.
 Mean daily maximum temperatures in the Riverina range from 31.0 °C in January and 12.4 °C in July in Wagga Wagga to 33.2 °C in January and 14.8 °C in July in Hillston.
-Under the Köppen climate classification, the region predominantly falls in the hot-summer Mediterranean climate (Csa) zone, although areas in the southwest of the region would feature the semi-arid (BSk) climate and those in the east would have a humid subtropical (Cfa) climate, though still with Mediterranean climate tendencies when it comes to the rainfall pattern.
+Under the Köppen climate classification, the region predominantly falls in the hot-summer Mediterranean climate (Csa) zone, although areas in the west of the region would feature the semi-arid (BSk / BSh) climate and those in the east would have a humid subtropical (Cfa) climate, though still with Mediterranean climate tendencies when it comes to the rainfall pattern.

 Rainfall levels in the Riverina are generally low with the median annual rainfall over most of the region between 250–500 mm, rising to between 500–800 mm on the eastern fringe.
 Because the region is situated on the upwind side of the Great Dividing Range, winter would receive the most rainfall in the year, with areas in the southern Riverina (around Albury), having the wettest winters, while in the north rainfall patterns are fairly consistent throughout the year.
 Corowa, in the south eastern Riverina has an average rainfall of 539.4 mm per year while mean annual rainfall at Hay is 367.2 mm.
 Drought in 2006 saw the lowest ever recorded rainfall in towns such as Lockhart, Tarcutta and Narrandera.

+Despite the very low elevation compared to other regions of the state known for colder winters, snow has been recorded on multiple occasions in Albury and Wagga Wagga, and on 24 July 1936 a flurry of snow was reported in Hay, which at just 90 m above sea level would make it the lowest altitude that snow has ever been observed to in New South Wales.
+In Narrandera it last snowed in June 1908, July 1901 and August 1899.
+The most recent occurrence of snow in the Riverina proper was at Junee in August 2019 – excluding the mountainous parts of the South West Slopes.